Alfresco/docs-alfresco/process-automation/latest/model/connectors/outlook.md

 | SCHEDULE_ERROR | An error occurred from attempting to get the availability. |
 | UNKNOWN_ERROR | An unexpected error occurred during the execution of the action. |

-In addition to the above configuration the following properties are required to perform Outlook operations:
+In addition to the above configuration the following properties are required to perform calendar operations:

 ## Create a calendar event

-The `createTeamsEventCalendar` action is used by the Outlook connector to create a calendar event in Microsoft Outlook.
+The `createTeamsEventCalendar` action is used by the Calendar connector to create a calendar event in Microsoft Outlook.

 The input parameters to create a calendar event in Microsoft Outlook are: